website

 Additional tools for inspection include micrometers, vernier calipers, torque wrenches, and devices used for the fatigue life test.

-The production process for valves includes several methods: casting, forging, machining, polishing, cold rolling, hot rolling, rolling, and cold drawing.
+The manufacturing technology for valves includes several methods: casting, forging, machining, polishing, cold rolling, hot rolling, rolling, and cold drawing.

 Difference Between Casting and Forging: